INFO MOTO finally calls it: the 10 ugliest motorcycles of all time. Spannerman did the judging – and he knows a fair bit about ugly…

 Despite how it looks, the Battle Twin was actually quite a small bike with a very short wheelbase, making the riding position cramped for anyone over 5’10”.
 The aerodynamics were good enough to manage noise so that Battle Twin riders often discovered they were travelling faster than they though and, in its class in the mid-‘80s, it was a fast bike.

 It was also time-consuming to maintain as anything non-H-D supplied would either undo or fail on a regular basis.
-Eric saw the big picture rather than paying attention to detail.
-The Dell ‘Orto carbs Eric used had return springs so stiff that hand cramps and arm-pump were part of the riding experience.
+Erik saw the big picture rather than paying attention to detail.
+The Dell ‘Orto carbs Erik used had return springs so stiff that hand cramps and arm-pump were part of the riding experience.
 Unlike the race bikes, production models also had a very clunky four-speed gearbox.